NNNaix/web-fullstack-boilerplate/README.md

 ## 🚀 Feature <a name = "feature"></a>

 A production ready web full-stack boilerplate.
-More new feature on the way.

 1. Support react hooks & HMR.
 2. All executable files use typescript.